egorTorshin/QDeep-Satellite_Placement/README.md

   https://circleci.com/gh/dwave-examples/satellite-placement.svg?style=shield)](
   https://circleci.com/gh/dwave-examples/satellite-placement)

+# Important note
+This repository is a fork of D-Wave's original satellite-placement.
+The contributors to this fork do not claim ownership or authorship of the original codebase.
+All credit for the original work belongs to D-Wave Systems and its respective contributors.

 # Satellite Placement

 Suppose you have a set of `N` satellites and `k` targets on Earth that you want